 Vesteda distinguishes the following three main risk areas:

-1. Strategic risks relating to risks with respect to Vesteda’s strategic targets as defined in the Business Plan
+1. Risks related to strategic targets as defined in the Business Plan

 This relates to specific risks regarding tenants, portfolio, participants (equity funding), organisation and debt funding.